 - 5 dried New Mexican red chilies (another small chile variety may be substituted to your taste)

-1. Place dried chilies in the bottom of the glass jar you are using.
+- Place dried chilies in the bottom of the glass jar.

-2. In a pan over very low heat warm the honey.
-If you are using raw honey as I did it will solidify over time so just dig some out and warm, or place the open jar in a saucepan of water and bring to a low boil until the honey melts in the jar.
+- In a saucepan over very low heat warm the honey.
+Note: If you are using raw honey as I did it will solidify over time so either dig some out and warm, or place the open jar in a saucepan of water and bring to a low boil until the honey melts in the jar.

 - When is liquefied and hot, pour into the jar over the chilies.
 Allow it to cool fully before sealing with a lid.
 Let it sit for a few days before using.
 It may be stored at room temperature indefinitely.